What does SCAF stand for?

 Which countries or regions are supported?

 SCAF’s regional focus is on Sub Saharan Africa and South-East Asia The Development Assistance Committee (DAC) list of Official Development Assistance (ODA) recipients is the foundation for SCAF eligibility.
 This list is published by the OECD annually and can be accessed here.
-SCAF funding can support activities in Least Developed Countries, Other Low-Income Countries and Lower-Middle Income Countries and Territories (only SL1).
+SCAF funding can support activities in Least Developed Countries, Other Low-Income Countries and Lower-Middle Income Countries and Territories.

 Which sectors are supported?